itsallgonewrong/itsallgonewrong.github.io/start-small.md

 Start small and optimise for learning.
 Give the team space to figure things out and test their riskiest assumptions.
 Deliver value quickly and continuously.
 Avoid false certainty.

-- You will be able to respond quickly to emerging challenges, needs and market changes
+By doing these thing you will be able to respond quickly to emerging challenges, needs and market changes.

-- Reduce risk, deliver value sooner by optimising for learning
+Setting a team up to learn and deliver small bits, often, will reduce risk and deliver value sooner.

 **A leader who starts small, tests and learns fast**
 - Invests in understanding problems